keaton-taylor/keaton-taylor/_posts/2017-09-05-case-study-raisemore.md

 date:   2017-09-03 16:16:01 -0600
 category: case_study
 image: assets/images/messaging-img.png
-title: "RaiseMore: On-boarding, Sharing and Coaching (Oh My)"
+title: "RaiseMore: User Testing, On-boarding and In-App Coaching"
-excerpt: "RaiseMore was a social fundraising platform that used teamwork and social interactions to maximize fundraising efforts."
+excerpt: "In the Summer of 2015 I joined the team at RaiseMore, a social fundraising platform based in Oklahoma City.
+RaiseMore used teamwork and social interactions to maximize fundraising efforts and used aggregate data to help predict fundraising trends and success patterns.
+We worked on many exciting projects like Dashboards, an automated app building marketplace and in-app coaching for fundraising teams.
+RaiseMore was my first taste of iterative product design and changed my professional trajectory forever. "
 role: Product Designer
 year: 2015-2016
 platform: Web, Mobile
 series: CASE STUDY
+class: rm
 ---

 ### In the Summer of 2015 I joined the team at RaiseMore, a social fundraising platform based in Oklahoma City, as a product designer.
 RaiseMore used teamwork and social interactions to maximize fundraising efforts.
 In turn we used the aggregate data to help predict fundraising trends and event success patterns.
+We worked on many exciting projects and initiatives including Dashboards, an automated app building marketplace and in-app coaching for fundraising teams.
+RaiseMore was my first taste of iterative product design and changed my professional trajectory forever.

 ### The Challenges
 Making fundraising and nonprofit volunteering more fun and social is hard.
 Fundraising is often a solitary experience.
 You donate and you go about your business.
 At RaiseMore we wanted to make fundraising a team sport.
 How can we offer a competitive platform?
 How can we give leaders the power to coach based on performance & quantifiable metrics?
 We aimed to answer these questions and unfortunately the answer was sometimes, “We can’t.”